Dandelight/guoruiming.com/docs/Everything Interesting/git/git_with_word.md

 There are still a few rough edges in the workflow described above (e.g. only partial support of Word track changes), but it is an interesting approach to collaborate using Microsoft Word and git.
 And this workflow can of course be enhanced to also include authors that write in LaTeX or one of the other formats that Pandoc supports.
 One nice side effect of using markdown is that Github will automatically render a webpage for the document (which it will not do for HTML without extra effort).

+参考：

-Copyright © 2014 Martin Fenner.
+[^martin]: https://doi.org/10.53731/r294649-6f79289-8cw07 Copyright © 2014 Martin Fenner.
 Distributed under the terms of the [Creative Commons Attribution 4.0 License.](https://creativecommons.org/licenses/by/4.0/legalcode)